-5 Does the data protection law cover all sectors and types of organisation or are some areas of activity outside its scope?
+Does the data protection law cover all sectors and types of organisation or are some areas of activity outside its scope?

-The APPI contains notable exemptions as follows:
+The Act on the Protection of Personal Information of 2003, as amended (the APPI) contains notable exemptions, as follows:

-- In respect of fundamental constitutional rights, media outlets and journalists, universities and other academic institutions, religious groups and political parties are exempt from the APPI to the extent of the processing of personal data for purposes of journalism, academic research and religious and political activities, respectively. - Use of PII for personal purposes is outside the scope of the APPI.
-Use of PII by not-for-profit organisations or sole proprietorships is within the scope of the APPI.
+- In respect of fundamental constitutional rights, media outlets and journalists, universities and other academic institutions, religious groups and political parties are exempt from the APPI to the extent of the processing of personal data for purposes of journalism, academic research, and religious and political activities, respectively. - The use of personally identifiable information (PII) for personal purposes is outside the scope of the APPI.
+The use of PII by notfor-profit organisations or sole proprietorships is within the scope of the APPI.